dwipddalal/Enhanced-NES-Emulation-Framework/README.md

 - The emulator manages interrupts, crucial for timing and synchronization in games, through the `Interrupter` class.
 - It simulates the original NES display on a modern screen, including options for scaling the display to suit different resolutions.

+### Save States and User Interaction

+- Unique to emulators is the ability to save and load the exact state of the game at any point, a feature not available on the original NES hardware.
+This is handled through Python's `pickle` module.
+- The emulator also incorporates additional user interaction features like a heads-up display (HUD) toggle and real-time performance metrics (like FPS).

 **INSTRUCTION_SET Dictionary**:
    - This is a comprehensive dictionary mapping instruction mnemonics (like "ADC", "AND", "ASL", etc.) to their corresponding `InstructionSet`.
 Each `InstructionSet` contains: